 How does sofosbuvir work?

-hepatitis C virus (HCV) lifecycle.
-It is a nucleotide analogue HCV polymerase inhibitor, meaning it
+Sofosbuvir is a nucleotide analogue HCV polymerase inhibitor, meaning it

 blocks the polymerase enzyme which the virus must use to reproduce.
 Sofosbuvir

 should be combined with other medications, which may include pegylated

-interferon (which stimulates the body's own immune response),
+interferon (which stimulates the body's own immune response), ribavirin or

 Who can use sofosbuvir?

-indicated for use by adults with chronic hepatitis C, meaning infection lasting
+Sofosbuvir is indicated for use by adults with chronic hepatitis C,

-been tested in people with HIV and HCV co-infection.
-Response rates and side-effects
+Sofosbuvir has also been tested in people with HIV and HCV co-infection.

 How is sofosbuvir taken?